baburerdem/Api-TRACE/README.md

 - {ExperimentVideoName}_BeeNo.jpg : Output .jpg image shows the numbers assigned to boxes.

 Notes:
 - Ensure the experiment video is accessible and properly named.
+Do not use spaces, mathematical symbols (+, -, /, *, %, etc.), or characters that do not exist in English.
 - The script utilizes various image processing techniques and interactive functionalities to facilitate analysis and tracking of bee movements.

 For further inquiries or assistance, please contact Babur Erdem (author of the script) at ebabur@metu.edu.tr.